patricksavalle/devops-project-template/content/project-plan.md

 > - [Architecture](#architecture)
 > - [Platform](#platform)

-The project plan outlines:
-- project phases
-- product stages
-- architecture
-- platform
-- general approach
+The project plan outlines the (intermediate) deliverables and project stages of the peoject as well as the general DevOps strategy.

 ## Best Practices